alishasrivas/Coordin8/team/m2/users.md

 # Target Users

-## Organizations (workplaces, volunteer groups, clubs, etc.)
+## Primary Audience

-Our application will facilitate coordinating available times among groups of people, so our target user base is essentially any organization that needs to coordinate synchronous meeting times among it's personnel.
+The primary users of our web application, **Coordin8**, include organizations such as workplaces, volunteer groups, and clubs that require easy coordination of synchronous meeting times among their personnel.
+Coordin8 is designed to simplify scheduling by supporting users in various time zones, streamlining the event creation process, and providing integration with external calendars like Google Calendar.

-The application is centered around the creation of **events** which can be created by some users (e.g. team leaders) and accepted with input on scheduling by other users (e.g. team members).
+Organizations with distributed teams, particularly those operating across multiple time zones, will benefit the most from the app. **Team leaders** or **event organizers** can create events and invite others, while **team members** or **invitees** can input their availability, ensuring the most convenient time is selected for all participants.

-The application will also be integrated with outside technologies, making it easier for organizations to integrate it with their work flow.
-Events can be downloaded or automatically exported to 3rd party calendar apps (Google Calendar), and event invites and schedules will be sent to relevant users emails.
+Coordin8's seamless integration with email and calendar services allows it to fit effortlessly into the workflow of modern organizations, making it easier to manage events and schedules across different platforms.

 ## Niches